Introduction

 One of the most significant developments in modern healthcare is the growing recognition that oral health is closely connected to overall systemic health.
 Research has identified associations between periodontal disease and a number of general health conditions, including cardiovascular disease, type 2 diabetes, respiratory infections, and adverse pregnancy outcomes.

 Dental hygienists, through their focus on preventing and managing gum disease, may therefore play a broader role in supporting overall health.
-This is why early oral disease detection through regular hygienist visits is so valuable.
+This is why many medical professionals now recognise the importance of regular dental and hygiene appointments as part of a holistic approach to preventive healthcare.

 When Professional Dental Assessment May Be Needed